 - Beautiful sandy shoreline!

-Dorothea Beach is a mesmerizing but sparsely populated beach, tucked away in the paradise of its own.
-Primarily because it’s only accessible by an SUV.
-It does take some effort to get to Dorothea Beach, but you will appreciate what you see once you are there.
+It does take some effort to get there, but you will appreciate what you see once you are there.
 You can choose to hike or take a bumpy dirt road.
 Preferably in a Jeep.
 Once you get there you will enjoy an immense place of relaxation, beauty and solitude.
 The view from the beach includes a small island, called Inner Bass.